 Day 1: Grantham, Brant Broughton, Navenby.
-The coach departs at 2.00pm from Grantham railway station for the short drive to St Wulfram, Grantham's magnificent parish church, an originally workaday building transformed by the most ambitious north nave aisle and tower-spire of late 13th-century parochial England.
-Thereafter we head north, via the charmingly eccentric church at Brant Broughton and Navenby, where the accomplished chancel acts as a virtual pattern book of early 14th-century east midlands forms.
+The coach departs from the hotel in Lincoln at 1.00pm and from Grantham railway station at 2.00pm for the short drive to St Wulfram, Grantham's magnificent parish church, an originally workaday building transformed by the most ambitious north nave aisle and towerspire of late 13th-century parochial England.